Last Updated on

 When I first began traveling, there weren’t the same resources available online for new travelers, and I was a haphazard mess.
 While I kept the nickname, I vowed to become a travel expert!
-On the day of my first international trip, I caught my coat on fire the day of my flight in a freak space heater accident at work, missed my connection in Frankfurt, and arrived in a small town in Bulgaria just hours before my first morning meeting.
-But now with advance planning and advice from other travelers, you can avoid many potential problems and have a smoother trip.
-Read on for my best travel tips and advice for beginner travelers, including a ton of travel resource links!
+On the day of my first international trip, I caught my coat on fire in a freak space heater accident at work.
+Then I missed my flight connection in Frankfurt, and finally arrived in a small town in Bulgaria just hours before my first morning meeting.
+But now there are so many Facebook groups, travel sites and blogs to help with great advice like this one. 🙂 Read on for my best travel tips and advice for beginner travelers, including a ton of travel resource links!

 1. Apply early for your passport

 If you have an existing passport, its expiration date should extend several months beyond the anticipated end date of your trip.
-Generally, six months is recommended.
+Generally, six months validity is standard.
 If yours is close to expiring, check the visa and entry requirements for the country you’ll be visiting.
 Be sure it also has at least two blank pages for stamps.

-The Haphazard Traveler Pro Tip:
+The Haphazard Traveler Pro Travel Tip:

 2. Learn about your destination

-- [country name] advice for travelers
+- [country or city name] advice for travelers

-- [country name] what to wear
+- [country or city name] what to wear

 - [country name] customs